unixorn/awesome-zsh-plugins/README.md

 - [nhl-schedule](https://github.com/Matt561/zsh-nhl-schedule) - Retrieves and displays the NHL schedule.
 - [nice-exit-code](https://github.com/bric3/nice-exit-code) - Maps exit status codes to human readable strings.
 - [nix-shell](https://github.com/chisui/zsh-nix-shell) - Plugin that lets you use ZSH as the default shell in a `nix-shell` environment.
+- [nlsh](https://github.com/PsychArch/nlsh) - Allows you to interact with your shell using natural language.
+Supports multiple LLM providers (OpenAI API compatible).
+Includes support for X.ai's Grok.
 - [nnvm](https://github.com/torifat/nnvm) - auto-switches node versions based on `.nvmrc`.
 Requires [n](https://github.com/tj/n).
 - [no-ps2](https://github.com/romkatv/zsh-no-ps2) - When this plugin is used, Enter inserts a newline if the typed command is incomplete.
 No PS2!
 - [nobility](https://github.com/Twilight4/nobility) - An organized colletion of shell modules designed to streamline your pentesting workflow by leveraging shell integrations such as autocompletion and prefilling, optimizing the productivity of your work and liberatating you from the hassle of juggling notes, endless copying and pasting, and tedious command editing.